 For many pregnant women, aches and pains in the lower back and hips are part of the experience.
-In fact, approximately 50 percent of pregnant women will experience back pain before delivering their babies.
+Actually, about 50% of pregnant women experience back pain before delivering their babies.
 Fortunately, relief can be found by visiting a chiropractor.
 Learn more about the benefits of having chiropractic treatment for pregnancy pain below.

 Why are you in pain?

-Luckily, our chiropractors at Mauricio Chiropractic have the expertise to treat MSK conditions and are uniquely qualified to relieve pregnancy pain and discomfort without the use of medication as well as provide holistic advice to maintain health before, during and after the baby is born.
+Luckily, our chiropractors at Mauricio Chiropractic have the expertise to treat MSK conditions and are uniquely qualified to relieve pregnancy pain and discomfort without the use of medication.
+We can also provide advice on how to maintain holistic health before, during, and after giving birth.